maritimeconnectivity/IdentityRegistry/README.md

-# Maritime Cloud Identity Registry (test implementation)
+# Maritime Cloud Identity Registry
-This is a test implementation of the Maritime Cloud Identity Registry.
-It is expected to be changed and rewritten a number of times before being useful to anyone.
+This is the implementation of the Maritime Cloud Identity Registry.
+It is currently under active development changes that are not backward compatible should be expected.
 It is under the Apache 2.0 License.

 ## Setup Database
 A MySQL/MariaDB is used as datastore, it can be setup running this commands from the console: